dekuNukem/exixe/getting_started.md

 ## Prerequisites

-There are a couple of things you need before we get going, so let's get them out of the way first:
+You do need a couple of things before we get going, so let's get them out of the way first:

 #### Nixie Tubes